AjayTalati/ICURL/README.md

 # Reinforcement learning in intensive care

-Code for reinforcement learning for sepsis treatment in ICU
+Code for reinforcement learning applied to the management of intravenous fluids and vasopressors in sepsis, in intensive care patients.

 Author: Dr Matthieu Komorowski, Imperial College London, 2016-2017 - m.komorowski14@imperial.ac.uk